 Requests can also spur institutions to improve their internal privacy practices.
 In responding to the requests, institutions may develop data inventories so that institutions themselves can better understand the varieties of personal data collected across disparate systems.
 The result may be that institutions actually start collecting less information in the future if they lack a business reason to be collecting it in the first place.

 Exercising your right to personal information can provide valuable evidence to policy makers about the law’s effectiveness in the real world.
 For instance, in 2014 we saw that thousands of AMI users requesting their data overwhelmed Canadian telecommunications companies.
 Many of these requesters in turn complained to the Office of the Privacy Commissioner, which may make recommendations for revised regulation or refined guidance for businesses.

 Access my Info is a project developed and operated by privacy researchers based in Toronto.
 Andrew Hilts and Dr. Christopher Parsons are the project’s principal investigators, with funding from CIRA and support from the Citizen Lab at the Munk School of Global Affairs and Public Policy, University of Toronto.

 After you’ve gone through the Access My Info process, you’ll be asked if you’d like to share some basic information with the AMI team.
 Please consider clicking this checkbox and opting-in to sharing information about your request with us (but not your identity): the date of your request, the legal jurisdiction of the request, to whom you issued a request, and the services included in the request.

-Data from your opt-in reporting and survey responses will help our research team better understand how people are using Access My Info and inform our analyses of the state of the right to personal information in Canada.
+Data from your opt-in reporting will help our research team better understand how people are using Access My Info and inform our analyses of the state of the right to personal information in Canada.
 We intend our work to inform both data handling organizations, as well as regulators by helping each set of stakeholders make evidence-based decisions about right to information policies and procedures.